 All types of tofu products are bean curd, but not all bean curds are tofu.

-Besides fresh tofu (silken, soft, firm, extra-firm), other type of bean curds are as following: tofu pudding, frozen tofu, tofu puffs, fermented bean curd, fresh bean curd sheet, dried bean curd sheet (yuba).
+Besides fresh tofu (silken, soft, firm, extra-firm), other types of bean curds are as follows: tofu pudding, frozen tofu, tofu puffs, fermented bean curd, fresh bean curd sheet, dried bean curd sheet (yuba).

 Bean curd is a staple ingredient in many Asian, vegan, and vegetarian dishes.